 The University will then take immediate steps to stop any behavior which violates this policy and see that it does not repeat itself.
-Disciplinary action, up to and including termination, calculated to end the discrimination or harassment, will be taken, when appropriate, against the offender(s).
+Disciplinary action, up to and including termination or removal from the University, calculated to end the discrimination or harassment, will be taken, when appropriate, against the offender(s).

-If an employee, student or applicant suffers discrimination or harassment from a supervisor, manager or any employee, student, contractor, consultant, customer, vendor, or other third party and is not able to report, or is not comfortable reporting harassment to Mrs. Terry Laughter, Vice President for Business and Finance, Dr. Robert Hopkins, Vice President for Academic Affairs, Mr. Glenn Batten, Vice President for Administration and Athletic Director, or their successors, or if a complaint concerning another employee, student, contractor, consultant, customer, vendor, supervisor, manager or other third party is not handled to your satisfaction, immediately contact Mr. Paul Baldasare, Campus President or his successor.
+If an employee, student or applicant suffers discrimination or harassment from a supervisor, manager or any employee, student, contractor, consultant, customer, vendor, or other third party and is not able to report, or is not comfortable reporting harassment to the Title IX Coordinator:

 Employees and students who have experienced conduct they believe is either discriminatory or harassing have an obligation to take advantage of this complaint procedure.
 Early reporting and intervention have proven to be the most effective method of resolving actual or perceived incidents of discrimination or harassment.
 Therefore, while no fixed reporting period has been established, the University strongly urges the prompt reporting of complaints or concerns involving perceived discrimination, or harassment, so that rapid and constructive action can be taken.
 The availability of this complaint procedure does not preclude individuals who believe they are being subjected to harassing conduct from promptly advising the offender that his or her behavior is unwelcome and requesting that it be discontinued.